Archives

 Further Reading

-Look at Gideon’s petition, housed at the National Archives
+Look at Gideon’s handwritten petition to the Supreme Court, housed at the National Archives

 Read the Sixth Amendment’s guarantee of the Right to Counsel

-Read about the history and current struggles to ensure the Right to Counsel
+Read about the history and current struggles to protect the Right to Counsel

 Credits